OleHolmNielsen/Slurm_tools/slurmacct/README.md

 Specific start and end Time/Date may be specified.
 The default period is last month.
-The -c option selects the current month until today.
+The -c option selects the current month until today, and -w selects the last week.

 A specific user, group or node partition may be specified.